thansen0/clone-robotics-challenge/README.md

 I made a decision early on that I would not git clone anything as well; such that all libraries had to be downloaded in the CMakeLists.txt file (i.e. `FetchContent_Declare`) or standard in C++.
 I decided to use `cxxopts.hpp` since it is both common and easy to use, however I decided to write my own logger instead of something like g3log, simply because I felt it would be easier in the context of this project.

 My `static` global variables were also a bit of a tenuous design choice, as although I usually wouldn't write C++ programs this way I felt it was appropriate given the scope of the project.
+Similarily